sudarkoff/sudarkoff.github.com/_posts/2016-03-21-availability-designing-for-failure.markdown

 ---
 layout: post
-title: Availability: Designing for failure
+title: "Availability: Designing for failure"
 comments: true
 summary: What does it mean to design for failure and why is it important?
 ---